sinanislekdemir/inmate/README.md

 In summary, the Inmate project enables data synchronization across multiple InfluxDB instances, covers brief downtimes, and balances queries between nodes.
 However, it is not a full-fledged clustering solution.
 For that, InfluxDB Enterprise is required.
 Nonetheless, Inmate provides a degree of increased reliability and confidence.

+## Design

+The design of Inmate is straightforward.
+All endpoints such as `/write`, `/query`, `/api/v2/write`, and `/ping` are proxied to the InfluxDB instances.

+- **Write Requests:** Incoming write requests are buffered in dedicated channels for each InfluxDB instance.
+If an instance is unresponsive, its specific messages remain in the buffer until it can respond.

+- **Read Requests:** For read requests (excluding mutations like creating or altering databases), queries are routed to a random instance in the pool.
+If the selected instance is unresponsive or returns an error, Inmate falls back to the next instance, continuing this process until all instances in the pool are exhausted.

+- **Mutation Queries:** When handling mutation queries, the system waits for responses from all instances.
+If any instance is down, this could introduce a delay.
+In the worst-case scenario, if no response is received, an error will be raised.

+In summary, Inmate functions as an InfluxDB gateway, distributing requests to independently running InfluxDB instances.

 ## Usage:

 ### Building the app